Gene-centered view of evolution: Intragenomic conflict

 As genes are capable of producing individual altruism, they are capable of producing conflict among genes inside the genome of one individual.
 This phenomenon is called intragenomic conflict and arises when one gene promotes its own replication in detriment to other genes in the genome.
 The classic example is segregation distorter genes that cheat during meiosis or gametogenesis and end up in more than half of the functional gametes.
 These genes can persist in a population even when their transmission results in reduced fertility.
 Egbert Leigh compared the genome to "a parliament of genes: each acts in its own self-interest, but if its acts hurt the others, they will combine together to suppress it" to explain the relative low occurrence of intragenomic conflict.

 Price equation

 The Price equation is a covariance equation that is a mathematical description of evolution and natural selection.
-The Price equation was derived by George R. Price, working in London to rederive W. D. Hamilton's work on kin selection.
+The Price equation was derived by George R. Price, working to rederive W. D. Hamilton's work on kin selection.